QFold-Thesis/quantum-protein-folding/docs/README.md

 ├── tests/                # Unit tests
 ├── output/               # Generated results and visualizations ├── pyproject.toml        # Project metadata and dependencies
-└── README.md             # This file
+├── .env.example          # Example of .env file
+├── ruff.toml             # Ruff configuration
 ```

 ## 🔬 How It Works

-1. **Protein Representation**: Proteins are modeled as chains of beads on a discrete lattice, with each bead representing an amino acid residue.
+1. **Protein Representation**: Proteins are modeled as chains of beads on a tetrahedral lattice, with each bead representing an amino acid residue.

 2. **Quantum Encoding**: Turn directions at each position are encoded into qubits using either sparse (more qubits) or dense (fewer qubits) encoding schemes.